jsmoriss/wp-file-get-contents/readme.txt

 * url = URL or file URI.
 * utf8 = Encode HTML entities (default is true).

-> **Note that all file paths (not URLs) are relative to the wp-content/ folder** -- for security reasons, it is not possible to include files outside the wp-content/ folder.
+> Note that all file paths (not URLs) are **relative** to the wp-content/ folder.
+For security reasons, it is not possible to include files outside the wp-content/ folder.
 As an example, the shortcode attributes `url="file://dir/file.html"` and `file="/dir/file.html"` are both read as wordpress/wp-contents/dir/file.html.
 The `..` folder name is also stripped from file paths to prevent backing out of the wp-content/ folder.

 = Shortcode Name =